Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

 </Steps>

-For some other usecases, like `preview environments`, you can use the scripts we provide [here](https://hub.qovery.com/docs/using-qovery/addon/continuous-integration/github-actions/).
+For some other use-cases, like `preview environments`, you can use the scripts we provide [here](https://hub.qovery.com/docs/using-qovery/addon/continuous-integration/github-actions/).

 ## Conclusion